Etiology of Dry Eye

 - Mucin which is next to the cornea, and allows the tear film to spread over the ocular surface; it is made from goblet cells

-- The tear film is critical as it is the initially surface that light hits as it enters your eye.
+- The tear film is critical as it is the originally surface that light hits as it enters your eye.
 It provides the cornea with nutrients, oxygen and protection from infection.

 Causes of Dry Eye

 Many different things can cause dry eye syndrome.
-The normal aging of tear glands, as well as specific diseases and disorders, may possibly cause changes in the amount and condition of tears produced.
+The normal aging of tear glands, as well as specific diseases and disorders, might cause changes in the amount and condition of tears produced.

 - Congenital (born with) - Riley-Day Syndrome (familial dysautonomia)